Skip to content Skip to footer

 His Will appointed his wife and son as executors, left legacies to his son and grandchildren and the residue of his estate to his surviving wife.

-The value of the estate was £464,000 and the estate administration took seven months.
+In this example, the value of the estate is £464,000 and the estate administration would take around 11 months.

 Mrs D, a widow, died in a nursing home.
 Her assets consisted of: